fossxo/fossxo-gdd/source/technical-design/index.rst

       - Tool that generates code needed for an environment
         - The generated environment should be fully playable so developers can test out the new code right away before they start making modifications.
+        - Automated tools, guides, checklists, and detailed documentation are some ways that can help development speed.
       - Command line options
         - Option to launch into as specific environment.
       - Open to show the grid for centering purposes.